-PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test.
-If a student does not have a satisfactory score on the reading placement test or the equivalent, then the student must acheive a minimum grade of "C" in RDG 084 prior to enrolling.
+PREREQUISITE: Exemption from placement testing or appropriate placement scores in reading.
 This course introduces the child education and care profession.
 It is designed to increase understanding of the basic concepts of child development and the developmental characteristics of children from birth through age 8/9 years.
 This course is the foundation for planning appropriate activities for children and establishing appropriate expectations of young children.
 This class also offers an apportunity to study the developmental domains (social, emotional, cognitive/language and physical).
 Course includes observation of the young child in early childhood settings.